Our free communication app allows us to provide parents with instant access to our important messages and up to date school information.

 We like to feel that, in partnership with parents, we are a team working together to create an environment of excellence where each child is valued, nurtured and guided in preparation to face the challenges ahead with confidence.
 We believe that a positive relationship between home and school is extremely important.
 We encourage parents to take a real interest in their child’s schooling and to work together with the school in helping them to achieve the very best standards.
-We will communicate through letters, test and phone calls.
+We will communicate through texts, Parent App and phone calls.

 Accidents happen in school as they do elsewhere in the community.
 We are able to provide first aid where necessary.
 If your child is taken ill at school or has an accident, it is important that we can get in touch with you.
 Please make sure we have your correct address and telephone numbers for home and work and the name and address of a friend or relative who we could contact if we cannot get through to you.